JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/README.md

 Here is my tool result GUI:
 ![tool_result](https://github.com/JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/blob/master/img/toolResult.png)

-You can find the information for generate a plugin tool in file "???"
+You can find the information for generate a plugin tool in file "APITool" and find the needed file "pythonTool.py" in file "model".